chivoX/acima_test/README.md

 This test for acima required the following challenges to be completed:

 ## Backend
-* Implementing a weather service (I choose OpenWeatherWeatherMap.org's).
+* Implementing a weather service (I chose OpenWeatherWeatherMap.org's).

 * Store responses in a database and use as cache.
 Valid for 1 hour.